Toy Makers A-J

 Founder: Rufus Bliss

 They were in the toy business for 100 years.

-Bliss had over a one hundred-year history, although the earliest ad for toys appeared in the New England Business Directory in 1871.
-Pioneered in development of lithographed paper on wooden toys including dolls` houses, boats, trains, and building blocks.
+Bliss had over a one-hundred-year history, although the earliest ad for toys appeared in the New England Business Directory in 1871.
+Pioneered in the development of lithographed paper on wooden toys including dolls` houses, boats, trains, and building blocks.